-Amortization of our DAC, DSI and VOBA balances depends on the actual and expected profits generated by the respective lines of business that incurred the expenses.
+Amortization of our deferred acquisition costs ("DAC"), deferred sales inducements ("DSI") and value of business acquired ("VOBA") balances depends on the actual and expected profits generated by the respective lines of business that incurred the expenses.
 Expected profits are dependent on assumptions regarding a number of factors including investment returns, benefit payments, expenses, mortality, and policy lapse.
 Due to the uncertainty associated with establishing these assumptions, we cannot, with precision, determine the exact pattern of profit emergence.
 As a result, amortization of these balances will vary from period to period.
 Any difference in actual experience versus expected results could require us to, among other things, accelerate the amortization of DAC, DSI and VOBA that would reduce profitability for such lines of business in the current period.